-We’ll discuss knee pain and running on hard surfaces, specifically concrete and pavement, and whether or not you should run on them as well as other tips to help prevent knee pain.
+This post delves into knee pain and running on hard surfaces, specifically concrete and pavement.
+There is debate about whether you should run on them at all, but many of us have no choice.
+So we’ve added other tips to help prevent knee pain.
 By the end, you should have a game plan for dealing with any knee pain you might experience.

 Should I Run on Hard Surfaces?